HL7/cql/input/pages/03-developersguide.md

 define MeasurementPeriodIsRequired: "Measurement Period" is not null
 ```

-Note that the initial proposed implementation would be limited to parameter constraints, so the expression would only have access to local parameters (i.e. no data access).
-This could be indicated with a `@constraintScope` of "parameter", and this scope could be expanded to other types of constraints in the future.
+The initial specification of this capability is limited to parameter constraints, so the expression only has access to local parameters (i.e. no data access).
+This can be indicated with a `@constraintScope` of "parameter", allowing the scope to be expanded to other types of constraints in the future.

 The `@constraint` tag is applicable on top-level expression definitions, and must have a value of either `error` or `warning`.